sungshon/PimpMyStremio/docs/README.md

 ## Testing add-ons

-You can ofcourse use the [stremio-addon-sdk Testing](https://github.com/Stremio/stremio-addon-sdk/blob/master/docs/testing.md) documentation to test your add-on in Stremio before even using it in PimpMyStremio, as long as you only use the whitelisted it should have no issues working with PimpMyStremio too.
+You can ofcourse use the [stremio-addon-sdk Testing](https://github.com/Stremio/stremio-addon-sdk/blob/master/docs/testing.md) documentation to test your add-on in Stremio before even using it in PimpMyStremio, as long as you only use the whitelisted modules it should have no issues working with PimpMyStremio too.

 Alternatively, you can also sideload add-ons into PimpMyStremio to test them with it directly.